redhat-appstudio/infra-deployments/hack/chains/README.md

     the cluster's internal registry
 - Verify the image in the internal registry using cosign
 - Verify the image's attestation in the internal registry using cosign
-- Using rekor-cli verify the rekor record of the taskrun (and/or image?)
+- Use rekor-cli to verify the rekor record of the taskrun

-Because we're using the cluster registry, the trust-local-cert and setup-controller-certs are needed.
+Because we're using the cluster's internal registry, the demo will work better if your workstation trusts the cluster CA cert.
+This can be achieved by running `trust-local-cert.sh`.

 This uses the default configuration so there's no need to change the config if your Argo CD is in sync.